HawkEye 360 satellites focus on defense, security, intel missions

 Serafini: Our products have three primary value propositions.
 One is there’s a capacity collection so that we can fill in gaps around the national systems.
 We can augment those systems and provide much needed diversification and resiliency in support of our national architecture.

-Second, there are classified missions which we’re able to support by virtue of a small amount of our capacity.
+Second, there are classified missions that we’re able to support by virtue of a small amount of our capacity.
 Both of those two help underwrite the annual capital expenditure to build and operate and replenish a constellation.

 Long-term, the great hockey stick of HawkEye 360’s growth is in being able to convert that raw data into actionable multiple intelligence-product data analytics where you have multiple different types of commercial intelligence offerings fused into an analytic to not just provide raw data, but to actually answer a question for our customer.
 And normally for HawkEye 360, those questions are in around defense, security and intelligence missions, and also for our allies.